The Tragedy Of Addiction In Australia

 The World Health Organization determined that Australians were consuming 11.2 litres of pure alcohol per person a year.

-There were an average of 400 alcohol-related hospitalizations a day from 2012 to 2013 in Australia.
-That comes out to 146,000 a year
+There was an average of 400 alcohol-related hospitalizations a day from 2012 to 2013 in Australia.
+That comes out to 146,000 a year.

 In 2015, there were a total number of 5,785 deaths from alcohol-related diseases.
 This follows the trend of roughly 6,000 deaths every year.

-The Most Abused Drugs in Australia
+The Most Abused Drugs In Australia

-Death by Addiction in Australia
+Death By Addiction In Australia

-Prescription Opioid Addiction in Australia
+Prescription Opioid Addiction In Australia

 In total, there were 2,023 deaths by drugs in Australia in 2015.

-69 per cent of drug-related deaths in Australia are due to prescription drugs.
+69% of drug-related deaths in Australia are due to prescription drugs.

-Suffering from Addiction in Australia
+Suffering From Addiction In Australia